ABMatrix/doc-and-rfc/docs/zkmeta-official.md

 ## What is X-Matrix Labs?
 **Shape up web 3.0 - the new era of internet**

-*Return privacy to web 3.0 users and provide a supreme experience - smooth, privacy preserved and boundaryless*
+*Return privacy to web 3.0 users and provide a supreme experience - smooth, privacy preserved and borderless*

 X-Matrix Labs is a research and development organization passionate about cryptography, distributed system and math.
 The team consists of researchers from prestigious institutes and professionals with engineering and financial backgrounds.